KatsuteDev/Stop-Chrome/README.md

 <br>

-Google Chrome has an awful issue where when you close it, it still runs in the background, even when the setting is turned off!
+Google Chrome has an issue where when you close it, it still runs in the background, even when background apps and refresh are turned off.
 Stop Chrome is a desktop application that displays an indicator in the system tray, telling you whether Chrome is running or not, and allows you to quickly stop chrome running in the background.

 <div align="center">